wpwupingwp/OGU/README.md

 sequence to identify species.
 By comparing sequences of specific region to exist reference database, samples could be identified to species, genus, family or higher taxonomy rank.
-Comparing to mophological identification, DNA barcoding has these advantages:
+Comparing to morphological identification, DNA barcoding has these advantages:

 * DNA sequences could offer much more characters for identification
 * requires few amount of sample (mg level)